Updated May 2023

 - Stove, Bowl, Cup, Spoon: I’ll take a Jetboil for solo cooking, or an MSR Whisperlight and larger pot if sharing the stove.
 For solo use of the Jetboil, I use about 25 g of fuel per day to boil one pot for breakfast and to boil 1.5 pots for dinner with about 15 minute simmer time.
 However, to avoid burning fuel when a recipe call for simmering, I now put my pot in an insulated cozy for twice the simmer time.

-- Dromedary Bag: If it is not safe to drink from the river (e.g. agriculture waste water), I use 10 L MSR Dromedary Bags to carry water from home and/or to collect water from clean side streams.
+- Dromedary Bag: If it is not safe to drink from the river (e.g. agriculture waste water) or the river is silty, I use 10 L MSR Dromedary Bags to carry water from home and/or to collect water from clean side streams.
 I plan for 4 liters/day, plus a little extra.
-See my video on drying these out inside after you get home.
+See my video on drying these bags out inside after you get home.

 - Water Bottle: I carry a 1/2 quart or 1 quart bottle in the bow bag for use while paddling.
 A thermos full of hot chocolate is great for winter paddles.